1justingilmore/windowsserverdocs/WindowsServerDocs/security/gdpr/gdpr-winserver-whitepaper.md

 - Must be running at least Windows 10 version 1607 or Windows Server 2016.

 - The Remote Desktop classic Windows app is required.
-The Remote Desktop Universal Windows Platform app doesn't support Windows Defender Remote Credential Guard.
+The Remote Desktop Universal Windows Platform app doesn't support Microsoft Defender Remote Credential Guard.

-You can enable Windows Defender Remote Credential Guard by using a registry setting on the Remote Desktop server and Group Policy or a Remote Desktop Connection parameter on the Remote Desktop client.
-For more information on enabling Windows Defender Remote Credential Guard, see [Protect Remote Desktop credentials with Windows Defender Remote Credential Guard](https://docs.microsoft.com/windows/access-protection/remote-credential-guard).
-As with Windows Defender Credential Guard, you can use Windows Defender Remote Credential Guard to help protect privileged identities on Windows Server 2016.
+You can enable Microsoft Defender Remote Credential Guard by using a registry setting on the Remote Desktop server and Group Policy or a Remote Desktop Connection parameter on the Remote Desktop client.
+For more information on enabling Microsoft Defender Remote Credential Guard, see [Protect Remote Desktop credentials with Microsoft Defender Remote Credential Guard](https://docs.microsoft.com/windows/access-protection/remote-credential-guard).
+As with Microsoft Defender Credential Guard, you can use Microsoft Defender Remote Credential Guard to help protect privileged identities on Windows Server 2016.

 ### Secure the operating system to run your apps and infrastructure
 Preventing cyber threats also requires finding and blocking malware and attacks that seek to gain control by subverting the standard operating practices of your infrastructure.
 If attackers can get an operating system or application to run in a non-predetermined, non-viable way, they are likely using that system to take malicious actions.
 Windows Server 2016 provides layers of protection that block external attackers running malicious software or exploiting vulnerabilities.
 The operating system takes an active role in protecting infrastructure and applications by alerting administrators to activity that indicates a system has been breached.

-#### Windows Defender Device Guard
+#### Microsoft Defender Device Guard
-Windows Server 2016 includes Windows Defender Device Guard to ensure that only trusted software can be run on the server.
+Windows Server 2016 includes Microsoft Defender Device Guard to ensure that only trusted software can be run on the server.
 Using virtualization-based security, it can limit what binaries can run on the system based on the organization's policy.
 If anything, other than the specified binaries tries to run, Windows Server 2016 blocks it and logs the failed attempt so that administrators can see that there has been a potential breach.
 Breach notification is a critical part of the requirements for GDPR compliance.

-Windows Defender Device Guard is also integrated with PowerShell so that you can authorize which scripts can run on your system.
+Microsoft Defender Device Guard is also integrated with PowerShell so that you can authorize which scripts can run on your system.
 In earlier versions of Windows Server, administrators could bypass code integrity enforcement by simply deleting the policy from the code file.
 With Windows Server 2016, you can configure a policy that is signed by your organization so that only a person with access to the certificate that signed the policy can change the policy.

 #### Control Flow Guard
 Windows Server 2016 also includes built-in protection against some classes of memory corruption attacks.
 Patching your servers is important, but there is always a chance that malware could be developed for a vulnerability that has not yet been identified.
 Some of the most common methods for exploiting these vulnerabilities are to provide unusual or extreme data to a running program.
 For example, an attacker can exploit a buffer overflow vulnerability by providing more input to a program than expected and overrun the area reserved by the program to hold a response.
 This can corrupt adjacent memory that might hold a function pointer.